If you’ve got a living room & you wish it were bigger, just consider these Easy Homemade Decorations for a spacious & comfortable living room!

 Let me take you in this blog through a guide that focuses on the different aspects to consider when furnishing and decorating your living room.

 The focal point doesn’t have to be necessarily the middle of your living room.
 However, it is the main point around which your furniture must be arranged.
 Remember, your living room is your comfort zone.
-Hence, identifying this focal point will help place and space our easily your furniture.
+Hence, identifying this focal point will help place and space easily your furniture.
 For example, a glass door to a balcony, the main corner, or even a window can serve as a natural focal point of your living room.
-However, you can also create your focal point, be it a TV unit, the main wall mounted drawing or so.
+However, you can also create your focal point, be it a TV unit, the main wall-mounted drawing or so.

 Imagine a well-furnished and decorated living room, yet it has no access to enter nor space to walk around!
 When you arrange your furniture, remember to space it out in such a way as to identify the entrance access, as well as the paths for you and your guests to move around.
 You must keep a certain space between sofas, coffee table and chairs, TV unit, and tables… to walk with ease.

 This point is necessary to consider especially in spacious living rooms.
 Family members or guests should not put effort or shout to be heard while taking part in any chat or conversation.
 Therefore, you need to mind creating spots for people to chat with ease while sitting in the living room.
 Hence the display of the sofas or chairs should be close, or face to face.
-Remember, the spacious the room, the higher the need for chatting spots.
+Remember, the more spacious the room, the higher the need for chatting spots.

 This may sound cliché but very important.
 While distributing your sofas, chairs, tables, or decorative accessories, make sure to balance the display to have a bit of everything in every corner or side.
 Remember, the first impression you create is the one that lasts.
 You do not people to feel that your living room is inclining toward one side.
 Have different shapes, sizes, and a balance of colors in every corner.

-Gone are the days where people used to push their furniture against the walls to create spacious living rooms.
+Gone are the days when people used to push their furniture against the walls to create spacious living rooms.
 With new décor styles launched across the years, you can now create a spacious living room despite its small size.
 Mirrors, color palettes, modern sofas, and tables… all contribute to space out your living room and give it a new dimension.
 Of course, with a small living room, the display of your furniture remains a challenge, but new and easy homemade decorations styles are here to give you some inspirations to tweak the display and make it more spacious and up to the trends.

 The size of the rug is relevant to the décor style you are choosing While in classic styles, rug sizes should be big, covering the majority of the floor until beneath the furniture, modern décor styles call for simpler smaller rugs that give the floor space to breath.
 This means that the rug should be centered in the living room, displayed under the main coffee table, while floor tiles form a path between the sofas and the rug.